 - 1. Enter the new user name, assign an initial password, and then confirm the new password.
 Determine whether the new user should have Admin or User privileges. - 2.
 Click Apply to make the user addition effective. - 3.
 A listing of all user accounts and access levels is shown in the User Account Management window.
 This list is updated when Apply is executed.
-Click Show All User Account Entries to access this window.

-4. Please remember that Apply makes changes to the switch configuration for the current session only.
-All changes (including User additions or updates) must be entered into non-volatile RAM using the Save Changes window on the Maintenance menu - if you want these changes to be permanent.
+Click Show All User Account Entries to access this window. - 4.
+Please remember that Apply makes changes to the switch configuration for the current session only.
+All changes (including User additions or updates) must be entered into non-volatile ram using the Save Changes command on the Main Menu if you want these changes to be permanent.